 Sangean ATS-909X Questions – Is It Hot Or Not?

-First, thanks very much for your nice email…I really appreciate it!
+First, thanks very much for your kind email…I really appreciate it!

 The differences of opinion on the ATS-909X (like the ATS-909 before it) are due almost entirely to the way the radio is tested and used rather than unit-to-unit differences…these radios are of high build quality and generally vary very little sample to sample.
 In a nutshell the radio is not very sensitive to very weak signals on AM or SW on its built-in antennas but you have to compare them with other radios under identical circumstances to see this.
 If you just use the radio and have no basis for comparison it will seem fine.
-But put it side by side with any of several competing radios and the Sangean will be very weak on many signals which come in much better on the more sensitive radio.
+But put it side by side with any of several competing radios and the Sangean will be very weak on many signals which come in much better on the more sensitive radios.
 This is true on AM and SW and it has been compared and verified on many samples.
-This seems to affect very weak signals on the Sangean more than medium strength signals which it seems to receive quite well compared with the other radios I comapred it with.
+This seems to affect very weak signals on the Sangean more than medium strength signals which it seems to receive quite well compared with the other radios I compared it with.
+So if you are using an external antenna or if you are comparing radios on stronger signals the Sangean is just fine.

 The Sangean has many plusses too.
-If you are using it with an external antenna, including the supplied wire antenna, it works very well.
+It is one of very few modern portables which allow the use of the external antenna jack on AM…most portables only use the external antenna for SW.
+If you use the ‘909 it with an external antenna, including the supplied wire antenna, it works very well.
 With a serious external antenna it also does well for a portable so in this mode it is a good choice.
 Many happy users of the original model and now the new one report it excellent as a desktop replacement and realize this is its best mode of operation.
 My only complaints are on stand-alone performance as a portable on AM and SW.
 It does very well on FM off the whip by the way…it’s FM whip performance is superb.

 So when people say they have a 909 or 909X and it works well I don’t disagree…it’s all in how you are using it.
 No radio is best at everything.
-But if you compare it side by side with a more sensitive radio (such as a Degen DE-1103) you will see a huge difference in AM/SW reception…it’s very obvious.
+But if you compare it side by side with a more sensitive AM/SW portable (such as a Degen DE-1103, Tecsun PL-660 and PL-880, Eton Satellit and many others) you will see a huge difference in AM/SW reception…it’s very obvious.

 Is There One Best Radio Or Antenna?

-I have been researching things pretty hard on the Internet, in many ways simply increasing my confusion.
-However you appear to know what you are talking about and have helped many.
+I have been researching things on the Internet, in many ways simply increasing my confusion.
+However, you appear to know what you are talking about and have helped many.
 I hope that you can advise me and clear up my points of confusion.

 My needs: Optimal AM, FM, and SW sensitivity.